swift-nav/CC-Bootloader/README.markdown

 Hopefully step three will not be needed in the future when I find a better way to implement this part of the code.

+If you want the bootloader to only be invoked under certain conditions, e.g. the presence of USB power then please modify the `want_bootloader` function in `main.c`